yanagi0306/furima-37111/README.md

 ### Association

+- has_many :items
-- has_many : items
+- has_many :orders
-- has_many : orders
+- has_many :address